Hands-On Experiences and Workshops in Peterborough & the Kawarthas

 If paddling isn’t for you, but you still want to take a trip back in time and experience other types of historical workshops, Lang Pioneer Village offers Traditional Music Workshops and Textile Master Classes.
 The Traditional Music Workshops in the past have included: Folk Songs of Peterborough County, Five-String Banjo for Beginners and Intermediate Players, and An Introduction to Improvisation for Acoustic Guitar and Banjo.
 The Textile Master Classes consists of a five-day beginner quilting workshop with acclaimed quilter Alice Olsen Williams/ Minaachimo-Kwe.
 Please visit langpioneervillage.ca for workshop dates and any additional information.

 Feeling artistic?
 Interested in pottery and throwing clay?
 The Kawarthas Potters Guild offers various workshops throughout the year.
-Visit kawarthapottersguild.com to learn more about upcoming workshops.
+Click here to learn more about upcoming classes and workshops.

-Gardens Plus is home to award winning display gardens with an array of beautiful flowers and plants.
+Gardens Plus is home to award-winning display gardens with an array of beautiful flowers and plants.
 The hosts welcome guests both individually and in larger groups.
-If you are looking to enhance your groups’ experience, contact Dawn to organize a mini workshop for a small fee.
-Find more details and contact information at their website: gardensplus.ca.
+If you are looking to enhance your groups’ experience, contact Dawn to organize a mini-workshop for a small fee.
+Find more details and contact information on their website: gardensplus.ca.

 Children’s Summer Programs & Workshops

-Peterborough Museum and Archives is a great place for children to learn through hands-on experiences throughout the summer, with different workshops for different age groups such as (Ages 4 – 6) (Ages 7 – 11) and Youth Leadership for ages 14+.
+Peterborough Museum and Archives is a great place for children to learn through hands-on experiences throughout the year, with different workshops for ages 4 to 6 and ages 7 to 11, including a Youth Leadership program for ages 14+.
 Visit peterboroughmuseumandarchives.ca for information regarding summer discovery camps!

-The Ontario Federation of Anglers & Hunters Children’s Programs are a great way to immerse children in nature and natural education.
-Students learn a variety of survival skills as well as outdoor sport skills.
+The Ontario Federation of Anglers & Hunters Children’s Programs is a great way to immerse children in nature and natural education.
+Students learn a variety of survival skills as well as outdoor sports skills.
 O.F.A.H. organizes a variety of children programs throughout all school breaks such as summer, March break and P.A.
 Days.
 For dates and more information, visit their website at hfhc.ca

 The Art School of Peterborough offers a variety of adult and youth workshops and courses such as painting or pottery date nights, glass art, painting, pottery, drawing, jewellery and photography.